andyli/blog/content/posts/2015/2015-08-01_typescript-vs-haxe.md

 }
 ```

 Overall, on the surface, TypeScript and Haxe are quite similar, with minor differences where one is slightly more verbose than the other, or the opposite.
 Haxe has better expression syntax, but TypeScript has better function syntax.
 However, the underlying semantics of their syntactically similar codes can be quite different.
-We will discuss those in the following section.
+Haxe is also extensible by the use of macros, which may transform the semantics of a given piece of code to implement new features.
+We will discuss more about the semantic differences of the two languages in the following section.

 ### Semantics